DEPARTMENT OF TRANSPORTATION

 6601 Ritchie Highway, NE, Glen Burnie, MD 21062

-[photo, Motor Vehicle Administration, 6601 Ritchie Highway, NE, Glen Burnie, Maryland] Duties of the Motor Vehicle Administration began in 1910 when the Office of the Commissioner of Motor Vehicles formed (Chapter 207, Acts of 1910).
+[photo, Motor Vehicle Administration, 6601 Ritchie Highway, NE, Glen Burnie, Maryland] Duties of the Motor Vehicle Administration began in 1910 when the General Assembly formed the Office of the Commissioner of Motor Vehicles (Chapter 207, Acts of 1910).
 The Commissioner was authorized to issue drivers' licenses and, from 1914 to 1935, employed Motorcycle Deputies to enforce traffic laws throughout the State.
 The Office became the Department of Motor Vehicles in 1943 (Chapter 1007, Acts of 1943).
 In 1971, the Department was renamed the Motor Vehicle Administration and placed in the Department of Transportation (Chapter 526, Acts of 1970; (Code Transportation Article, secs.
 12-101 through 12-414).

 Motor Vehicle Administration, 6601 Ritchie Highway, NE, Glen Burnie, Maryland, October 2002.
 Photo by Diane F. Evartt.